oresults/docs/docs/tutorials/setup.md

 sidebar_position: 1
 ---

-# Create and manage an event
+# How to manage events

 Let's take a look on how to easily create and manage events in OResults.

-## Create an account for organizers
+:::note
 If you don't have one yet, create a free OResults account for organizers (see **[registration](https://oresults.eu/register)**).
-Your account will allow you to log in to the OResults admin section.
+Your account will allow you to log in to the OResults admin section where you find My events section.

-The rest of the manual is devoted to the admin section, which can only be accessed by a logged-in OResults user.

-## My events

-You can see all your events in My events tab from where you can create a new event and access event settings.

-:::tip
-Result tables of an unpublished event can be accessed by clicking on the event name in My events section.
 :::

 ## Event settings

+You find all your events in My events section where you can also create new ones and access event settings.

-### General settings
+### Event info

-This section is used to set essential information such as:
+Here you set basic information about your event such as:

 - Event name
 - Organizer